Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I do think that there's

-a little bit of the triad mentality.
+a little bit of the tribe mentality.

-I think most people or our owners
+I think most people who are our owners

 would not want to have to go back